 With the closest gate to the Kruger Park only 10 km away, Hazyview is a popular base from which to explore the extravagantly scenic Panorama Route and then get an early start on a Kruger Park safari.

 This pretty little town has good selection of accommodation, shops, restaurants, and there’s a wonderful Belgian bakery where you can enjoy all manner of tasty pastries and teatime treats.
-There’s plenty to do in the area too: scenic hot air balloon fights, quad biking, paddling on the Sabie River and – a real highlight – visiting an elephant sanctuary where you can touch, feed and even ride the elephants.
+There’s plenty to do in the area too: scenic hot air balloon fights, quad biking and paddling on the Sabie River.

 All in all Havyview is a much better overnight option than nearby Nelspruit, which lacks the small-town feel and safari buzz.